 Replace your morning cleansing

-As previously discussed [Should we could link here to our other post on how often to wash one’s face?], twice-a-day face cleansing is not for everyone.
+As previously discussed [how often to wash one’s face?], twice-a-day face cleansing is not for everyone.
 Using a natural cotton pad dampened with micellar water, you can give your face a thorough all-over swipe to wipe away the residue of sleep in the mornings, for a clean base to start your skincare and/or makeup routines.

 Micellar water as toner